-In recent years, a single airline, Delta (DAL), has taken the lead in fighting back in Washington, speaking out far more than any other carrier.
+(DAL - Get Report), has taken the lead in fighting back in Washington, speaking out far more than any other carrier.
 Additionally, CEO Richard Anderson has worked closely with the Air Line Pilots Association, which represents 50,000 pilots at 31 airlines, pilots and with A4A.

 On Tuesday, Anderson will speak to the Aero Club of Washington, a club of aviation enthusiasts.
 The speech has been sold out for weeks.

 Anderson will speak two weeks after the primary defeat of House Majority Leader Eric Cantor drew attention to one of Delta's key battles.
 Cantor has been a leader in seeking to maintain funding for the Export-Import Bank, which guarantees loans to foreign buyers of U.S. products.
 Boeing (BA - Get Report) customers have been the biggest beneficiaries of the purchases the bank finances.
 Those customers often compete with U.S. airlines.But Cantor has also been a Delta ally.
 He had been seeking a compromise, hoping to please Boeing, Delta, mainstream Republicans and Tea Party Republicans.
 His loss underscores how tough it is to please everyone.